Affordable Garden Path Ideas

 You’ll find bags of mulch at home centers, but for the best selection of organic materials for a path, check your local nursery or landscape supplier.
 Depending on how big your path is, it may be cheaper to have bulk material delivered than to buy bags.
-Plan on a 3-in.-deep layer of mulch about 3-ft. wide.
+Plan on a 3-in.-deep layer of mulch about 3 ft. wide as an alternative to grass.
 Call the public works department at your city hall or check with local tree trimming services.
 They often have piles of wood chips or mulch that are free for the hauling.

 Gravel paths do have a few limitations, though.
 The stones can get tracked into the house, so don’t use them near entries.
 And gravel paths are a bad choice in areas where you have to shovel snow off them.
 The gravel can end up in your lawn or flower beds.

 Gravel or mulch paths require edging to keep the material from spreading out onto your lawn or flower bed.
 You can also add a border or an edge as a design element.
-Here are some common types of edging you can use:
+Here are some common types of edging you can use for walkway landscaping:

 - Plastic landscape edging is cheap.
 And it’s fast and easy to install.
 If you object to the look of the rounded top edge, hide it with a border of plants.